portainer/portainer-docs/docs/quickstart.md

 # :fontawesome-solid-paper-plane: Installation

 Portainer comes in two flavours Portainer CE and Portainer BE.
-Portainer CE is open source, free forever and used by 500,000 developers worldwide.
+Portainer CE is open source, free forever and used by more than 500,000 developers worldwide.
 Portainer Business builds on CE and adds business related functionality.

 You can find a feature comparision [here](https://www.portainer.io/products).